For many small business owners, the holidays offer the most important sales opportunities of the year.

 Monitor your credit regularly

 It’s almost cruel that the holidays fall at the end of the year, when many businesses also need to complete their bookkeeping and get ready for tax time.
-But since you can’t change it, you’ll need to adapt.

 1. Manage cash flow carefully

-2. Be careful
+2. Be careful with credit

-Desances found this out the hard way.
+Mimi found this out the hard way.

-“One mistake my business made when I first started was underestimating the total expenses involved in holiday promotions and inventory purchases,” she says, “which lad to overspending and accumulating more debt than anticipated, making it challenging to repay after the holiday rush is over.”
+“One mistake my business made when I first started was underestimating the total expenses involved in holiday promotions and inventory purchases,” she says, “which led to overspending and accumulating more debt than anticipated, making it challenging to repay after the holiday rush is over.”

 3. Communicate with creditors